lukiwieser/aave-liquidation-risk/README.md

 ![loans-with-liquidations](docs/loans-with-liquidations.png)
 Here we see the share of loans with liquidations.
 We also call this *asset pair risk*.
-Loans with ETH-USD which were the most popular overall, also have one of the highest percentages of loans with liquidations.
+Loans with ETH-USD which were the most popular overall, also have one of the highest percentages of loans with liquidations (ca. 3.5%), that is about 1 in 28 loans.
 While loans with USD-USD, which are also very popular, have a quite low share of being liquidated.

 A possible reason could be that loans that involve two stable coins like USD-USD are less prone to liquidation due to fewer changes in prices.